fuxingwang2018/HCLIM_ANEMOI/README.md

 pip install "earthkit-regrid==0.4.0" "ecmwf-opendata>=0.3.19"
 pip install flash_attn
 ```

+* Some version correction may be needed:
-* The right cuda version needs to be installed during the process.
+1. The right cuda version needs to be installed during the process.
+2. reverse the anemoi.utils version.
+> conda install anemoi.utils=0.4.22
 ---

 ## II.
 Test the Environment